nevecallaway/startup/notes.md

 ## CSS

 So hard and confusing honestly, spacing was hard and remembering what was in each container, but debugging in browser helped.
+My classic mistake was not including Bootstrap properly so my header wouldn't load as I wanted to.
+Somehow forgot every single time.
+Had a hard time getting my files to show up on my domain properly as the deployFiles.sh expects them to be in a "/public" folder.
+Eventually had to change the file paths of every image reference and move everything to that expected directory.

 ## React Part 1: Routing